School Russian Trip to Moscow

 Red Square (Krasnaya Ploschad) separates the Kremlin from the merchant quarter of Kitay-Gorod.
 It is the most famous square in the country (and arguably the world) and all the major streets in the city gravitate towards it.
 Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the squ...

-The hotel offers a great selection of restaurants within the hotel.
-It also offers a small selection of shops such as a pharmacy, news agents and gift shop.
+The hotel offers a great selection of restaurants as well as a small selection of shops including; a pharmacy, newsagents and gift shop.

-This hotel aslo has the added benefit of a swimming pool, (240 sq.m.) is considered the biggest indoor hotel swimming-pool in Moscow with water slides and Jacuzzi.
+This hotel also has the added benefit of a swimming pool (240 sq.m.) - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.

 The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.